mnieber/skandha/README.md

 **NOTE**

 In a Skandha container, behaviors are implemented using classes that are called facets, and they are found by their class name.
-Therefore you need to disable the mangling of classnames in your minification tool, or disable minification completely.
-A future version of Skandha will allow you to declare the facet names explicitly, removing the dependency on the class name.
+The recommendation is to add a `static className` function to each facet class.
+If you omit this function, then Skandha will use the automatically generated class name, which can cause problems with the mangling of classnames in your minification tool.

 ---